northwoodspd/FluentConstraints/README.md

 ## Installation

-FluentConstraints requires iOS 8.
+FluentConstraints requires iOS 8 or later.
 There is not currently a Mac OS X target, although nothing in the code is specific to iOS.

 ### Install via CocoaPods